wso2/docs-mg/en/docs/how-tos/security/api-authentication/api-authentication.md

 # API Authentication

 WSO2 Microgateway provides the ability to secure APIs in API level and resource levels.
 The following section would concisely guide you through the available security options in the WSO2 Microgateway.
-API security can be divided to two main categories; namely, Application-level security and Transport level security.
+API security can be divided into two main categories; namely, Application-level security and Transport level security.

 By default, APIs are secured with application security.
 However, if you want to disable all security for API, you can achieve it by following the document on [Disabling Security](/how-tos/security/api-authentication/api-authentication/).